What Is Preveal Framework Version 2?

 Life Context

-What situation may be giving the signal meaning?
-Consider relationships, work, decisions, responsibilities, transitions, and other current conditions.
+What circumstances may be relevant?
+Consider relationships, work, decisions, responsibilities, transitions, physical state, and other current conditions.

-These three layers together tell a more complete story than any single signal could on its own.
+These four layers together support a more complete reflection than any single observation could on its own.

 Each layer contributes information that the others cannot fully provide, which is why the framework intentionally keeps them together rather than treating them as separate observations.